Persecution of Jews during the Black Death: Causes

 There are many possible reasons why Jews were accused to be the cause of the plague.
-Anti-Semitism was widespread in the 14th century, and in some locales, the plague was stated to be the work of Jews as retribution for the dying's wicked ways.
+Antisemitism was widespread in the 14th century, and in some locales, the plague was stated to be the work of Jews as retribution for the dying's wicked ways.
 Harbouring "enemies of Christ" was also given as a reason.
-Some commentators have argued that Jews who were not killed actually stood a better chance of surviving the plague because of greater cleanliness, sanitation and observance of the laws of Kashrut.
+Some commentators have argued that Jews who were not killed actually stood a better chance of surviving the plague because of greater cleanliness, sanitation and observance of the laws of kashrut.
 David Nirenberg, dean of the University of Chicago Divinity School and a specialist in medieval Jewish history, doubted whether there is credible evidence for that assertion.
 Another reason to discount that theory is that the plague was spread by flea bites, which would have been unaffected by handwashing.
-Communities that valued the work of Jews in the city more saw less persecution, and those that did not value it saw more.
+Communities that valued the work of Jews in the city more, saw less persecution, and those that did not value it saw more.